gvwilson/sdxpy/src/func/index.md

 </div>

 Once again,
-Python and other languages do more or less that we've done here.
+Python and other languages do more or less what we've done here.
 When we define a function,
 the interpreter saves the instructions in a lookup table.
 When we call a function at runtime,